bengrina/Lijn/README.md

 # Lijn
-"Bande Dessinée" reader app for iPad, programmed in swift.
+"Bande Dessinée" reader app for iPad, developed using Swift and SwiftUI

+## State

+Far from release

 ## About

 Simply put, Lijn is a fancy database for comics in the PDF or CBR/CBZ format.
 I read lots of Bandes Dessinées on my iPad, and I wanted an app that presents my collection in a beautiful and fast way.

-It's my first project, and I will post about it on my [blog](aymanebengrina.github.io).
+It's my first project, and I will write about it on my [blog](bengrina.github.io).

 ### Objectives